wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Fixed a problem that incorrectly handled the saving of the side by side label placement option

 = 1.2.4 =
 * Added new option to allow labels to to be placed in line with fields